espressif/esp-idf/docs/hw-reference/modules-and-boards.rst

 WROOM and WROVER Modules
 ========================

 A family of small modules that contain ESP32 chip on board together with some key components including a crystal oscillator and an antenna matching circuit.
 This makes it easier to provide an ESP32 based solution ready to integrate into final products.
-Such modules can be also used for evaluation after adding a few extra components like a programming interface, boot strapping resistors and break out headers.
-The key characteristics of modules are summarized in the following table.
-Some additinal details are covered in the following chapters.
+Such modules can be also used for evaluation after adding a few extra components like a programming interface, bootstrapping resistors and break out headers.
+The key characteristics of these modules are summarized in the following table.
+Some additional details are covered in the following chapters.

 ===============  ============  =====  ====  ====  ====  ====  ====
 --               Key Components                   Dimensions [mm]